Photo: Warren LeMay (w_lemay) / Wikimedia Commons / CC BY-SA 2.0 · CC BY-SA 2.0

 ApparitionsPhantom footstepsWhispered voicesChildren's laughterOrbs in photography

 According to a 2023 interview Marie Davies gave to Ladue News, the most-discussed presence in the Lehmann House is that of original owner Edward S. Rowse.
-Rowse, who developed Benton Place and built the house in 1893 as a retirement residence with his wife, reportedly died of a painful illness in the master bedroom less than a year after moving in.
+Rowse, who developed Benton Place and built the house in 1893 as a retirement residence with his wife, reportedly died of a painful illness in the master bedroom within a few years of moving in.
 Davies has consistently identified him as the personality behind the phenomena she and guests have experienced.

 Reported activity, documented across KSDK, Ladue News, STLtoday, and regional aggregators including stlghosts.com, includes footsteps in empty hallways, whispered voices in the night, and the faint sound of children's laughter — the latter unconnected to any documented child death on the property, which means it is presented as folkloric atmosphere rather than tied to a specific decedent.
 The National Paranormal Society has profiled the property, and the inn's own blog publishes accounts shared by guests.